 The duration of spousal support will also depend on the length of the marriage.
 For marriages lasting less than 10 years, spousal support obligations will be equal to one-half of the length of the marriage.
 For example, if the marriage lasted six years, the presumption is that the appropriate length of support is three years.
 For marriages that lasted longer than 10 years, the court will not set an automatic time limit for spousal support.
 Instead, the lesser-earning spouse will continue to receive support as long as they need it.Contact a Spousal Support Attorney in San Diego to Discuss Your Options

 The issue of spousal support is often a contentious aspect of a divorce, but it does not always need to be.
 With the help of a skilled San Diego spousal support lawyer, you may be able to resolve your spousal support matter in an efficient and even amicable way.
 Divorce attorney Roseline D. Feral guides residents of Chula Vista, El Cajon, La Mesa, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, Bonita, National City, and Vista, among other Southern California cities.
-To set up a free appointment, contact us online or call our office at 619-232-1010, or you can contact Attorney Feral directly at 619-301-1191.
+To set up an appointment, contact us online or call our office at 619-232-1010, or you can contact Attorney Feral directly at 619-301-1191.